blond-admin/BLonD/README.md

    from the folder itself, then go to build, html and open the index file;
    note that you need Latex and dvipng (if not present in the Latex distribution) to be able to see displayed all the math formulas;
+   the latest docs should be uploaded to the "gh-pages" branch
 3) the various packages which constitute the code;
 4) a setup file needed to compile the cython files present in the cython_functions package; this file should be run before launching any